 Assumption University Center for Cybersecurity

 The mission of the Assumption University Center for Cybersecurity (AUCC) is to promote, coordinate, and implement education, research and innovation in Cyber Defense Education (CDE).

 Participation in AUCC educational endeavors is open to faculty, students, cybersecurity scholars, and students from diverse disciplines and underrepresented populations.
-A specific goal of AUCC is to involve undergraduate students in CDE enrichment in all its forms.
+A specific goal of AUCC is to involve undergraduate students in Cyber Defense Education enrichment in all its forms.